KIP 81: Implementing the on-chain governance voting method Source

 While GCs hold their voting rights from staked KLAYs, a special secretariat account manages the overall on-chain governance process.
 Governance proposals can be submitted by the secretariat account, or any GC if the secretariat account is not set.
 The secretariat account can be updated by on-chain governance.

-Voting steps
+Voting steps overview

 Under the default timing settings, a typical governance proposal is handled as follows.